Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

 Polycythaemia vera (PV)

-The affected bone marrow cells can also develop into other cells found in the blood, which means people with PV may also have abnormally high numbers of both platelets (thrombocytosis) and white bloods cells (leukocytosis).
+The affected bone marrow cells can also develop into other cells found in the blood, which means that people with PV may also have abnormally high numbers of both platelets (thrombocytosis) and white bloods cells (leukocytosis).

 Although caused by a genetic fault, PV isn't usually inherited.
 Most cases develop later in life, with 60 the average age of diagnosis.